kristianmandrup/cream/README.markdown

 * Run various other generators

 The result should be a full (or nearly full) integration of all the sub-systems mentioned for a given Rails 3 app with the ORM of choice.

+See [Cream rails 3 app](http://github.com/kristianmandrup/cream-rails3-app) to get an idea of the end goal.

 ### Config Generator ###